Needles Area Climbing History South Dakota

 The Conns named many of the Black Hills and Custer State Park rock formations and climbed routes found in the Ten Pins, Cathedral Spires, and Sylvan Lake area.
 As time went on there were many other climbers noticing that the Needles had great crystal pinching fun.
 Some of the more famous include Royal Robbins, John Gill and Henry Barber.
 There are still many Gill arrows found around the Black Hills if you know where to look.

 Paul Muehl, John Page, Bob Archbold, Dennis Horning, Pete Delannoy, Cindy Tolle, Paul Piana and Todd Skinner all put up first ascents here.
 There have been many other climbers and there will be many more.
 If you intend to put up a new route in this area, please check with the local land managers and climbers to learn what is acceptable and expected.
 Bolting with power drills is illegal in many Black Hills climbing areas.

 The climbing routes in the Needles have a bit of a reputation for being scary and lacking safe protection.
-To a certain degree, the area lives up to this character.
+To a certain degree, the area lives up to this reputation.
+The course Granite rock and runout protection while climbing, certainly offer up a special character for the area.
 If you are going to lead a route here, it is always good to get as much information as possible, climb well within your abilities, and count on run-outs.
 The Needles is home to a strong ground up approach to establishing routes.
 Most everything was put up while on lead with a hand drill and hammer standing on a crystal or two while leaning up against the rock to drill the hole in the granite and place the bolt.
 This sometimes resulted in fewer bolts then normally seen on most modern routes.
 As always, use these bolts at your discretion.
 Many maybe older then you are, rusty, and of the short/small variety!
 Stay Safe, Have Fun!